-Posterior capsule rupture and / or vitreous loss - a split in the thin back wall of the cataract, which can allow communication between front and back compartments of the eye.
-1:100
+Posterior capsule rupture and / or vitreous loss - 1% - a split in the thin back wall of the cataract, possibly needing stitches, another operation and a risk of longer term problems.

-Dropped nucleus - part or all of the cataract falls through a posterior capsule rupture into the back part of the eye, needing another operation to remove it.
+Dropped nucleus - part or all of the cataract falls through a posterior capsule rupture into the back part of the eye, needing another operation to remove it - rare

-Suprachoroidal haemorrhage - bleeding inside the eye.
+Suprachoroidal haemorrhage - bleeding inside the eye, which may damage vision - very rare

-Post-operative raised intraocular pressure - raised pressure in the eye for the first day or so in the eye (common).
+Post-operative raised intraocular pressure - raised pressure in the eye for the first few weeks, common and usually easily treated with drops.

-Cystoid macular oedema - inflammatory fluid in the centre of the retina.
+Cystoid macular oedema - inflammatory fluid in the centre of the retina, needing prolonged drops and possibly damaging vision.
+Less than 1%

 Allergy - to drops given after the operation, causing an itchy swollen eye.
+Drops usually changed to preservative free - common

-Corneal decompensation - clouding of the clear front window of the eye - may require corneal graft.
+Corneal decompensation - clouding of the clear front window of the eye - may require corneal graft -very rare

-Detached retina - may require additional retinal surgery.
+Detached retina - requiring additional retinal surgery - very rare

 Endophthalmitis - severe (usually painful) infection inside the eye.
-1:1000
+1:1000.
+Loss of vision.